 Sarasota Police Department Patrolman Jim Hardcastle became Sarasota County’s seventh Sheriff on January 2, 1973.
 Sheriff Hardcastle is credited with modernizing the agency by installing computer dispatch terminals in patrol cars, using propane as an alternative vehicle fuel source and hiring the first female law enforcement deputy.
 Sheriff Hardcastle served until January 8, 1985 after losing the election to his former chief deputy, Geoffrey Monge.

 1985 - PRESENT

 Monge was sworn in as Sarasota County’s eighth Sheriff on January 8, 1985.
 Sheriff Monge had a distinguished career with the Florida Department of Law Enforcement before coming to the Sheriff’s Office as Captain of detectives under Sheriff Hardcastle.
-During his tenure, Sheriff Monge was instrumental in the construction of a new jail facility and the Criminal Justice Center, which today is where the Sarasota County Sheriff’s Office is headquartered.
+During his tenure, Sheriff Monge was instrumental in the construction of a new jail facility and the Criminal Justice Center, where the Sarasota County Sheriff’s Office was headquartered until 2017.
 During his four terms as Sheriff, the Consolidated Communications Center merger was completed and the Sarasota County Jail became the first in the state to gain accreditation status.
 Sheriff Monge retired in January 2001.

 Captain William Balkwill, a long time Sarasota County Sheriff’s Deputy, was elected in 2000 and took office in January 2001.
 Having been a School Resource Officer for many years, Sheriff Balkwill advocated for Sarasota’s youth, and in 2004 he incorporated the Sarasota Sailor Circus into the Police Athletic League program run by the Sheriff’s Office.
 Sheriff Balkwill retired in January 2009 after serving two terms.